 R-ratings are not just for movies.
-When talking construction classes, the term Fire Resistive Ratings — better known as R-Ratings — measure a building’s resistance to fire.
+When talking construction classes, Fire Resistive Ratings — better known as R-Ratings — measure a building’s resistance to fire.
 They are a key component of building codes.
-Many entities use them, including the International Building Code (IBC), National Fire Protection Association (NFPA), Underwriters Laboratories (UL) and WSRB.
+Many entities use them, including the International Building Code (IBC), National Fire Protection Association (NFPA), Underwriters Laboratories (UL), and WSRB.

 How an R-Rating is defined varies by the agency.
 At WSRB, we base our guidelines on the Underwriters Laboratories Directory for Roofing Materials and Systems.
 At 950 pages, this tome isn’t exactly light reading.
 To save you time, we’ve highlighted the key takeaways: